KMilkevych/qtest-venv/README.md

 # qtest

+> This tool was developed in relation a Master thesis at the Department of Computer Science by [Anders Benjamin Clausen](https://github.com/anbclausen) and [Anna Blume Jakobsen](https://github.com/AnnaBlume99).
+It is here to make our experimental setup public and is not intended to be used.

 A tool for comparing and testing `qt` (QuilLS), `q-synth`, `olsq2`, `tb-olsq2` and `sabre`.

 > Note: Works only for UNIX systems.